Student Policy Handbook

 TDD (hearing impaired): (801) 492-5358

 School dress standards should be followed whenever attending any school activity.
 Anything that is disruptive to the normal operation of school or any dress or grooming that may considered extreme is not permitted.
 These dress standards also apply at all school sponsored activities.
-Students that repeatedly violate the dress code may be suspended and/or given an administrative U.
+Students that repeatedly violate the dress code may be suspended and/or given an administrative U. Any student violating the dress code will be asked to change into clothing that meets FHS requirements.
+If a student does not have appropriate clothing with them at school, the student may be sent home.

 1. Students must be fully clothed.